Sugar Effects On Your Body?

-- Sugar leads to insulin resistance, which is the beginning stage toward a metabolic syndrome or diabetes.
-Yes insulin is important to the body as it allows blood sugar to enter cells from the bloodstream and tells them where to go.
+- Sugar leads to insulin resistance, which is the beginning stage of a metabolic syndrome or diabetes.
+Yes, insulin is important to the body as it allows blood sugar to enter cells from the bloodstream and tells them where to go.
 However, having too much glucose is highly toxic and can lead to complications of diabetes such as blindness.

 - Too much glucose can lead to insulin resistance ultimately leading to Type II Diabetes.
 When the cells become resistant, the pancreas cells make more insulin.
 This leads to elevated blood sugar in the body leading to Type II Diabetes.

 - Sugar may lead to cancer.
 Cancer is characterized by growth and multiplication of cells.
 While insulin is the key hormone in this type of growth in the body, there is no real proof that it causes the deadly disease.
 Many scientists have believed that having constantly elevated glucose levels in the body can lead to cancer.
 Also, the metabolic problems associated with excess sugar and inflammation are also precursors to cancer.

 Changes You Should Make Today to Your Diet